 A revered abbot who once helped AIDS patients is now at the center of Thailand's latest monastic scandal.

-He is accused of orchestrating a massive fraud involving donations potentially worth tens of billions of baht.
+He is accused of orchestrating massive fraud using donations potentially worth tens of billions of baht.

-This is a new blow for Thai Buddhism, already weakened by numerous cases of morality and embezzlement.
+It's another blow to Thai Buddhism, already weakened by numerous scandals and financial irregularities.

-See: Monk sex scandal: Thailand tries to restore faith
+See: Sex scandal involving monks: Thailand tries to restore faith

 From hero to suspect

-On August 26, 2025, police investigators persuaded Luang Pho Alongkot to remove his religious robes in order to defend himself against the accusations, which he denies.
+On August 26, 2025, police investigators persuaded Luang Pho Alongkot to strip off his religious robes to defend himself against the accusations he denies.

-This time, it is Luang Pho Alongkot, a priest long celebrated for his commitment to AIDS patients, who finds himself accused of colossal fraud.
+This time, it is Luang Pho Alongkot, an abbot long celebrated for his commitment to AIDS patients, who finds himself accused of colossal fraud

-The former abbot of Wat Phra Baht Nam Phu in Lopburi province gained a reputation in 1992 by opening the temple as a refuge for HIV/AIDS patients at the start of the epidemic in Thailand.
+The former abbot of Wat Phra Baht Nam Phu in Lopburi Province built a reputation in 1992 by opening the temple as a refuge for patients with HIV/AIDS at the start of the epidemic in Thailand.

-At a time when discrimination was rampant and treatment limited, his temple became a shrine that attracted national media attention and massive donations.
+At a time when discrimination was widespread and treatments were limited, his temple became a sanctuary that attracted national media attention and massive donations

 Alongkot was defrocked and accused of money laundering alongside the famous medium “Doctor Bee” (Seksan Sapsuksakul).

-Both remain in custody awaiting a decision on their bail.
+Both are still in detention awaiting a decision on their bail.

-Luang Pho Alongkot receives alms with Dr. Bee sitting beside him at the Chaeng Watthana government complex on February 20, 2019.
+Luang Pho Alongkot receives alms with Doctor Bee sitting beside him at the Chaeng Watthana government complex on February 20, 2019.

-Police Colonel Charoenkiat Pankaew, who is leading the investigation, calls the scheme "Alongkot the Drama," an elaborate set-up designed to deceive donors.
+Police Colonel Charoenkiat Pankaew, who leads the investigation, describes this scheme as 'Alongkot the drama', an elaborate staging designed to deceive donors.

-"While the temple truly helped patients at first, with the advent of AIDS treatments and the drop in medical costs, donations paradoxically increased," he explains.
+"If the temple truly helped patients at first, with the advent of AIDS treatments and lower medical costs, donations paradoxically increased," he explains

-“Patient care was virtually no longer needed, yet every appeal for donations claimed to help patients.”
+“Care for patients was practically no longer needed, but every appeal for donations claimed to be helping patients.”

-Investigators believe the network operated like a business, with leaders systematically collecting and managing funds through multiple channels.
+Investigators believe that the network operated like a business, with those in charge systematically collecting and managing funds through multiple channels.

 A life built on lies

-The newly defrocked monk Alongkot with police at the Central Investigation Bureau in Bangkok, Thailand, on Tuesday, August 26, 2025.
-Photo: Central Investigation Bureau (CIB) Police
+Monk Alongkot just defrocked with police at the Central Investigation Bureau in Bangkok, Thailand, on Tuesday, August 26, 2025.
+Photo: Central Investigation Bureau Police (CIB)

-The monk's real name was Kriangkrai Phetkaew, but he had assumed the full identity of a deceased classmate, Alongkot Polmuk, using not only his friend's name but also that of his parents to open bank accounts in the name of the foundation.
+The monk's real name was Kriangkrai Phetkaew, but he had assumed the complete identity of a deceased classmate, Alongkot Polmuk, using not only his friend's name but also his parents' to open bank accounts in the foundation's name.

 See also about identity theft in Thailand: Shock in Thailand, a female social media star was actually a man

-His impressive credentials were entirely fabricated: he was not a graduate of the prestigious Debsirin School, nor of Kasetsart University, nor did he hold a master's degree in engineering from Australia.
+His impressive credentials were entirely fabricated: he was not a graduate of the prestigious Debsirin school, nor Kasetsart University, nor held a master's degree in engineering from Australia.

-He admitted to never completing his professional studies and fleeing military service to seek refuge in Malaysia before returning to be ordained as a monk, originally planning to wear the robe only temporarily.
+He admitted to never having completed his professional studies and having fled military service to take refuge in Malaysia before returning to be ordained as a monk, originally planning to wear the robe only temporarily.

-Luang Pho Alongkot served as abbot of Wat Phra Baht Nam Phu in Lopburi province for 32 years, inventing much of his personal history.
+Luang Pho Alongkot was the abbot of Wat Phra Baht Nam Phu in Lopburi Province for 32 years, fabricating much of his personal history.

 The role of the medium

-The fall began with "Doctor Bee," who exploited the temple's reputation to raise funds for his own benefit.
+The downfall began with 'Doctor Bee', who exploited the temple's reputation to raise funds for his own profit.

-Temple insiders began to grow suspicious when cash donations mysteriously disappeared, coinciding with the construction of a lavish new home by Doctor Bee.
+Temple insiders began to suspect when cash donations mysteriously disappeared, coinciding with the construction of a new luxurious house by Doctor Bee.

-This inside information led to a major investigation that spanned approximately 30 members of the network working with the former monk.
+These internal informations led to a major investigation that extended to around 30 network members working with the former monk.

-The National Anti-Corruption Commission found no proper financial management system, despite funds being easily obtained.
+The National Anti-Corruption Commission found no proper financial management system, despite easily obtained funds.

-Temple officials could not account for the number of bank accounts or explain how the money was used to buy insurance or set up companies.
+The temple officials were unable to account for the number of bank accounts or explain how the money was used to purchase insurance or create companies.

 A former patient made withdrawals exceeding 300 million baht in five years.

-Someone easily got 100 million baht from the monk to buy a helicopter.
+Someone easily obtained 100 million bahts from the monk to buy a helicopter.

 Current consequences

-The scandal affects 120 people who still live at the temple, including 60 terminally ill patients requiring full-time care.
+The scandal affects 120 people who still live in the temple, including 60 terminally ill patients requiring full-time care.

-At the same time, the case gave rise to systematic reforms:
+At the same time, the case led to systematic reforms:

-- The Ministry of Revenue will require electronic donation systems (e-Donation) for tax deductions starting January 2026.
+- The Revenue Ministry will require electronic donation systems (e-Donation) for tax deductions starting from January 2026.

-- Traditional handwritten certificates of merit will no longer be valid for tax purposes.
+- Traditional handwritten merit certificates will no longer be valid for tax purposes.

-- The organizations revoked the awards previously granted to Alongkot.
+- Organizations have revoked the honors previously awarded to Alongkot.

-- Education authorities have removed passages praising him from fifth-grade textbooks.
+- Educational authorities have removed the passages praising him from 5th-grade textbooks.

 A broader vision

-Entrance to the Phra Baht Nam Phu Buddhist temple.
+Entrance of the Phra Baht Nam Phu Buddhist temple.
 Photo: Swabhava Wordpress

-This case represents more than just an instance of individual corruption: it highlights the weaknesses of Thailand's temple donation system and the ease with which public compassion can be exploited.
+This case represents more than just a simple case of individual corruption: it highlights the weaknesses of the temple donation system in Thailand and the ease with which the public's compassion can be exploited.

-As the investigation continues, authorities hope to set an example to deter similar schemes from being carried out in Thailand's thousands of temples.
+As the investigation continues, the authorities hope to set an example in order to deter the implementation of similar schemes in the thousands of temples in Thailand.

-This man, once celebrated as the savior of AIDS patients, is now a stark example of the dark potential that lurks behind sacred robes and charitable facades.
+This man, once celebrated as the savior of AIDS patients, is now a striking example of the dark potential that lurks behind sacred robes and charitable facades.

 See also:

-Thailand: Woman who seduced and blackmailed monks arrested
+Thailand: arrest of the woman who seduced and blackmailed monks

-Thailand: 3 monks punished after their trip to Pattaya's red-light district
+Thailand: 3 monks punished after their spree in Pattaya's red-light district

-Drug-addicted, armed monk arrested after spreading terror in Thailand
+A drug-addicted and armed monk arrested after sowing terror in Thailand

 Source: Khaosod English